NachtRaveVL/PCA9685-Arduino/README.md

 // Uncomment or -D this define to completely disable usage of any multitasking commands, such as yield().
 //#define PCA9685_DISABLE_MULTITASKING

-// Uncomment or -D this define to disable usage of the Scheduler library, for SAM/SAMD architechtures.
-//#define PCA9685_DISABLE_SCHEDULER               // https://github.com/arduino-libraries/Scheduler

-// Uncomment or -D this define to disable usage of the TaskScheduler library, in place of Scheduler.
-//#define PCA9685_DISABLE_TASKSCHEDULER           // https://github.com/arkhipenko/TaskScheduler

-// Uncomment or -D this define to enable usage of the CoopTask library, in place of TaskScheduler and Scheduler.
-//#define PCA9685_ENABLE_COOPTASK                 // https://github.com/dok-net/CoopTask

 // Uncomment or -D this define to swap PWM low(begin)/high(end) phase values in register reads/writes (needed for some chip manufacturers).
 //#define PCA9685_SWAP_PWM_BEG_END_REGS